benvenutti/core8/README.md

 ## Design

 It is quite common for CHIP8 interpreters/emulators to be implemented in a more procedural approach, usually embedding the GUI framework in the core of the code.
 This usually leads to high coupling and low cohesion, yet, it usually has a good performance.
 The **core8** lib proposes a fully testable object-oriented solution, where the entities of the interpreter are highly cohesive classes. *Is there an extra cost in all this?* Yes, the interpreter is not as fast as the monolithic procedural approach.
-But don't worry, it runs fast enough.
+But don't worry, it runs fast enough! :wink:

-The lib entities were designed as independent components (classes, if you will) to mirror the following conceptual CHIP8 architecture (here a simplified version is showed):
+The lib entities were designed as independent components (classes, if you will) to mirror the following conceptual CHIP8 architecture (here a simplified version is shown):

 <p align="center">
   <br>